 What Makes it Difficult to Pinpoint Signs of Prescription Drug Abuse?

-There are three common types of prescription drugs that factor into the abuse problem.
-Because the side effects of each type of drug is different, it can be hard to notice signs of addiction.
+There are three common types of prescription drugs that factor in the abuse problem.
+Because the side effects of each type of drug are different, it can be hard to notice signs of addiction without a prescription drug addiction rehab center in WA.
 This issue applies in particular to loved ones who are looking for one set of symptoms that may not pertain to the drug a family member abuses.
 The following are symptoms of the three most common categories:

 Unless you know what prescription drug someone is abusing, you may need to look for secondary signs of abuse.